 Equipment and Installations

 Folding tables and laundry carts.
-These items cost $100-$300 each and improve customer flow.
+These items cost $100 to $300 each and improve customer flow.

 According to one Reddit user's experience:

-"For reference, new front loading washers can run between $3k - $15k, depending on capacity, plus hard-mount bases.
+"For reference, new front-loading washers can run between $3k to $15k, depending on capacity, plus hard-mount bases.
 You would expect brand-new machines to have some kind of card/Bluetooth payment capabilities.
 Dryers are about $8,000 for double-pocket, $5,000 for single-pocket."

 Need an equipment loan?
 Estimate your monthly loan cost with Clarify Capital's Equipment Loan Calculator.